ml-struct-bio/drgnai/README.md

 ### Reconstruction and analysis ###

-After setup is complete, run the experiment using `drgnai train your_outdir`.
+After setup is complete, run the experiment using `drgnai train your_outdir/`.

 ```
-drgnai train your_outdir
+drgnai train your_outdir/
 ```

 `drgnai` will save the outputs of training under `your_outdir/out/`.